mvolkmann/blog/src/swift/Localization.md

 ## Strings Files

 These were used before iOS 17.
-For iOS 17 and beyond, using string catalogs is preferred.
+For iOS 17 and beyond, using String Catalogs is preferred.

 ### Creating a Strings File